 The majority of accrued income relates to royalty income deriving from sales of the human papilloma virus ('HPV') vaccine.
 These amounts are based on the anticipated value of HPV royalty income due and payable on actual sales of the HPV vaccine for the final quarter of the year.
+The anticipated value is determined by reference to external independent projections for sales of the HPV vaccine in royalty-bearing countries.
 Where the actual value of royalties received is different to the accounting estimate, the difference is accounted for in the period of receipt.